Caroline Raw (BABCP Accredited Cognitive Behavioural Therapist)

 Photos & videos

 Sessions are held at the Health Barn in Askham, a short drive from Penrith.
+I am also able to offer telephone appointments and sessions via Skype.
+Daytime and limited evening appointments are available.
 Each session is charged at £55 and lasts up to one hour.
 However, dependant upon your personal financial circumstances (low income/financial difficulty) contact me to discuss as it may be possible to tailor make sessions that are affordable for you.

 I offer a free initial telephone consultation - please contact me directly on 07495515343 to arrange a convenient time to speak.
 Alternatively, you can contact The Health Barn (01931 712300) and leave your details and I can call you back at a suitable time.
 Please do get in touch if you have any questions or want to learn more.